 Tarmac Marine supplies high quality natural sand and gravel aggregates from the seabed off the UK for use in ready mixed and pre-cast concrete, general construction and coastal defence schemes.

-Tarmac Marine owns a fleet of four ships purpose built for aggregate dredging and these supply the company’s wharves with high quality natural sand and gravel aggregates used in major construction projects.
-The ships operate round the clock, extracting over 3.5 million tonnes of sand and gravel per year from licensed dredging areas in the North Sea, English Channel, Bristol Channel and Irish Sea in waters between 10 and 40 metres deep.
+Tarmac’s Marine business operates a fleet of four ships purpose built for aggregate dredging and these supply the company’s wharves with high quality natural sand and gravel aggregates used in major construction projects.
+The ships operate round the clock, extracting sand and gravel per year from licensed dredging areas in the North Sea, English Channel, Bristol Channel and Irish Sea in waters between 10 and 40 metres deep.

-The ships deliver cargoes of between 2000 and 5000 tonnes to landing points close to where the aggregates are used.
+The ships deliver cargoes to landing points close to where the aggregates are used.
 This greatly reduces lorry movements – a 5000 tonne aggregate cargo is the equivalent of 250 twenty tonne lorries and marine supply is therefore a major benefit in cities such as London, Southampton and Cardiff.

 Each dredger uses satellite navigation to dredge to an accuracy of within five metres, reaching the precise location of aggregate reserves on the seabed.
-Each dredger is manned by two crews who typically work a rotation of two weeks on and two weeks off, allowing the ships to operate 24 hours per day, seven days per week, only stopping for maintenance or in poor weather.
+Each dredger operates 24 hours per day, seven days per week, only stopping for maintenance or in poor weather.

 Tarmac Marine owns and operates four purpose-built aggregate dredgers, the City of London and Westminster built in 1989/90 and the City of Chichester and Cardiff built in 1997.
 All four ships were designed by the company with the help of the ship yard and are well suited to the requirements of the business.